 • Built-in adjustments for multiple width options

-• Detachable accessories to expand the bed width
+• Add on kits to expand the bed width

 • Bed lengths also vary, with common fixed lengths of 76″, 80″, or 84″.
 Some models offer adjustable lengths or length extenders.